wafflespete/offline_provisioner/README.md

 ## Usage/Examples

-To use the offline provisioning system, build a playbook or use one of the example ones provided.
+To use the offline provisioning system, build a playbook or use one of the examples provided.

 ```bash